hello-ulises/ulises.us/_posts/2021-04-29-publishing-as-practice.md

 Residents included [Hardworking Goodlooking](https://www.instagram.com/hardworkinggoodlooking/?hl=en), the publishing arm of Philippines-based, social practice platform The Office of Culture and Design; [Dominica](https://dominica.la/), an imprint run by Martine Syms dedicated to exploring blackness as a topic, reference, marker and audience in visual culture; and [Bidoun](https://www.bidoun.org/), a non-profit organization focused on art and culture from the Middle East and its diasporas.

-[PRE-ORDER](https://ulises.pmvabf.org/) *Publishing As Practice: Hardworking Goodlooking, Martine Syms/Dominica, Bidoun*
+[ORDER NOW](https://ulises.pmvabf.org/) *Publishing As Practice: Hardworking Goodlooking, Martine Syms/Dominica, Bidoun*

 {% endcomment %}